Video Tutorial Ionic Bonding

 The stronger the ionic charge (the charge on the ion), the stronger the ionic bonding.

-The group number (one to eight) in the periodic table tells us how many electrons an atom needs to lose or gain to get to a full outer shell, so it can be used to predict the charge of the ion formed.
-See above.
+The group number (I to VIII) in the periodic table tells us how many electrons an atom needs to lose or gain to get to a full outer shell, so it can be used to predict the charge of the ion formed.

-A large number of oppositely charged ions will arrange themselves to maximise attraction between the opposite charges and minimise the repulsion between the same charges.
+Unless a group of ions are given enough energy to overcome these forces, they will end up arranging themselves to maximise attraction between the opposite charges and minimise the repulsion between the same charges.
 This leads to the formation of regular, repeating structures called ionic lattices.

-Lattice structures are three dimensional, meaning each ion is attraction to several other ions in the structure, making the ionic lattice very strong and hard to break.
+Lattice structures are three dimensional, meaning each ion is attracted to several other ions in the structure, making the ionic lattice very strong and hard to break.
 This is why ionic compounds usually have very high melting and boiling points.
+The charged ions within a lattice are also in 'fixed' positions and unable to move freely, meaning they are unable to conduct electricity.
+As a lattice melts, the charged ions within it are able to move and this gives them the ability to conduct electricity through the compound.
+This is why ionic compounds are able to conduct electricity in molten state but unable to as solids.